kakkad911/Community-Articles/README.md

 Your content will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The editorial team will merge your pull request once your contribution is reviewed.
 #### Edit an article

-Follow these steps to edit an existing article within a product folder of the **rackerlabs/rackspace-how-to** repo.
+Follow these steps to edit an existing article within a product folder of the **xinfinorg/Community-Articles** repo.

-1. Go to the [Rackspace How-To content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to edit an article.
+1. Go to the [XinFin content folder](https://github.com/xinfinorg/community-articles/) and click the product/utility for which you want to edit an article.

 2. Find the article you want to edit and click to open the file.